phpdocker-io/base-images/README.md

 `ENTRYPOINT` you would not be able to easily open a bash shell into either container using `docker run` or `docker exec` or docker-compose equivalent without you needing to re-build the container.

-We also offer a `swoole` variant on some images.
-We'll be phasing these out, as the images were created before we could reliably install the extension via `apt` and we had to compile it from source.
+We also used to offer a `swoole` variant on some images.
+We are phasing these out, as the images were created before we could reliably install the extension via `apt` and we had to compile it from source.
 It is now available as an `apt` package and all you need to do is install it.